iszczesniak/cpp/memory/index.md

 but easy to use.
 Since smart pointers are C++11 functionality, modern code uses the smart pointers, and the legacy code the raw pointers.

+The following example uses the low-level `new` and `delete` operators, which is not recommended, but suitable to demonstrate the dynamic allocation.

 {% highlight c++ %}
 {% include_relative dynamic.cc %}
 {% endhighlight %}